-- Make sure the seatpost, seat binder, and seat tube are clean. - Apply small amount of a carbon seatpost gel to seatpost surface.
+- 1. Make sure the seatpost, seat binder, and seat tube are clean. - 2.
+Apply small amount of a carbon seatpost gel to seatpost surface.
 The gel adds desirable friction and minimizes corrosion.
 It will help keep your seatpost in place.

-- 3 Position the seat binder on the seat tube with the binder slot (A) opposite the seat tube slot (b).
-Locating the binder slot opposite the seat tube slot reduces the chances of cracking from deformation or accidental overtightening. - Insert the seatpost and tighten the seat binder to the specified torque with an accurate torque wrench.
-Consult the seatpost manufacturer's instructions for torque information. - Check tightening torques of the saddle to seatpost clamp bolts.
+- Position the seat binder on the seat tube with 3 the binder slot (A) opposite the seat tube slot (b).
+Locating the binder slot opposite the seat tube slot reduces the chances of cracking from deformation or accidental overtightening. - 4.
+Insert the seatpost and tighten the seat binder to the specified torgue with an accurate torgue wrench.
+Consult the seatpost manufacturer's instructions for torque information. - 5.
+Check tightening torques of the saddle to seatpost clamp bolts.
 Too much torque may break the bolts.
 Too little torque will result in movement which leads to fatigue and bolt breakage.